 As mentioned in the preceding section, Xcode pre-created a number of files for our project, some of which have a .xib filename extension.
 These are Interface Builder save files (remember that they are called NIB files, not XIB files).
 The file we are interested in for our HelloWorld project is called HelloWorldViewController.xib.
-To load this file into Interface Builder simply double click on the file name in the list.
-Interface Builder will subsequently start up and display a number of windows as shown in the following figure:
+To load this file into Interface Builder simply select the file name in the list in the left hand panel.
+Interface Builder will subsequently appear in the center panel as shown in the following figure: